Fast Temporal Wavelet Graph Neural Networks: Experiments

 \textit{Annotated Joints in Long-term Electrocorticography for 12 human participants} (AJILE12), publicly available at~\cite{brainnetdata}, records intracranial neural activity via the invasive ECoG, which involves implanting electrodes directly under the skull~\cite{ajile12}.
 For each participant, ECoG recordings are sporadically sampled at 500Hz in $7.4\pm2.2$ days (mean$\pm$std) from at least 64 electrodes, each of which is encoded with an unique set of Montreal Neurological Institute (MNI) x, y, z coordinates.

 The proposed model is tested on the first one hour of recordings of subject number 5 with 116 good-quality electrodes.
+Subject 5 was chosen because he/she has the highest number of validated electrodes.
 Signals are downsampled to 1Hz, thus producing a network of 116 nodes, each with $3{,}600$ data points.
 Furthermore, the signals are augmented by applying the spline interpolation to get the upper and lower envelopes along with an average curve~\cite{melia2014filtering} (see Figure~\ref{fig:augmentedECG}).
 The adjacency matrix $\mA$ is obtained by solving task~(\ref{manifold.identify}), then the wavelet basis matrix $\mW$ is constructed based on Sec.~\ref{sec:multiresolution-analysis}.
-Parameters can be found in the Appendix~\ref{app:ftwgnn}.

 Table \ref{tab:resultECG} reports the performance of different methods on the AJILE12 dataset for 1-, 5-, and 15-second prediction.
 Generally, errors are much higher than those in the traffic forecasting problem, since the connections within the brain network are much more complicated and ambiguous~\cite{breakspear2017dynamic}.
 High errors using HA and VAR methods show that the AJILE12 data follows no particular pattern or periodicity, making long-step prediction extremely challenging.
 Despite having a decent performance quantitatively, Figure~\ref{fig:expECG1s} demonstrates the superior performance of FTWGNN, in which DCRNN fails to approximate the trend and the magnitude of the signals.
-Even though FTWGNN performs well at 1-second prediction, it produces unstable and erroneous forecast at longer steps of 5 or 15 seconds (see Figure~\ref{fig:expECG5s}).
+Even though FTWGNN performs well at 1-second prediction, it produces unstable and erroneous forecast at longer steps of 5 or 15 seconds.
 Meanwhile, similar to traffic prediction case, FTWGNN also sees a remarkable improvement in computation time by around 2 times on average (see Table \ref{tab:trainTime}).

-Table \ref{tab:basisDensity} shows the sparsity density of our MMF wavelet basis $\mW$ for each dataset.
-It is important to note that $\mW$ is extremely sparse with no more than $2\%$ of non-zeros, that makes our models run much faster with significantly low memory usage while achieving competitive results.